Mathematics and Statistics

 - Specific subjects: Mathematics requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

-- EDEXCEL (BTEC) Diploma: GCSE Maths at Grade B or above, or Grade 5 under newly reformed GCSE grading.
-BTEC Diploma must include Merit in one of the following units: Further Maths for Technicians; Further Maths for Construction and the Built Environment.
-Please list the units you are taking in your application.
+- EDEXCEL (BTEC) Diploma: BTEC Diploma must include merit in one of the following; Further Mathematics for Technicians, Further Engineering Mathematics, Further Mathematics for Construction and the Built Environment or Further Mathematics for Construction.
+Please list the units that you are taking in your application.

 - Baccalaureate IB: To include a minimum grade of 6 in higher level Mathematics.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.